andrew/ultimate-awesome/README.md

 - [awesome-ocelot](https://github.com/geffzhang/awesome-ocelot) - A curated list of awesome ocelot books, courses, trainings, conference talks, blogs and most inspiring open source contributors.
 - [awesome-privacy-chinese](https://github.com/international-explore/awesome-privacy-chinese) - [WIP]国内隐私合规技术交流.
 - [awesome-PhD](https://github.com/helenahartmann/awesome-PhD) - All the resources I wish I knew when starting my PhD.
 This repository is aimed to be a living, constantly developing resource where everybody can contribute with new resources!.
-- [indie-hacker-tools-plus](https://github.com/XiaomingX/indie-hacker-tools-plus) - 为独立开发者准备的精选技术栈和工具仓库来了！这里有你最需要的工具，帮你提升开发效率、节约成本，最重要的是——这些工具都是市场上热门的，经过验证的。🚀A curated collection of tech stacks and tools tailored for independent developers is here! these are proven, popular tools widely used in the industry. 🚀.
 - [awesome-source-free-test-time-adaptation](https://github.com/YuejiangLIU/awesome-source-free-test-time-adaptation) - A curated list of papers in Test-time Adaptation, Test-time Training and Source-free Domain Adaptation.
 - [awesome-lowcode-component](https://github.com/aliaszz/awesome-lowcode-component) - 精选低代码 (LowCode) 资源列表.
 - [Awesome-AI](https://github.com/re50urces/Awesome-AI) - A curated list of awesome things related to artificial intelligence tools.
 - [awesome-kde](https://github.com/francoism90/awesome-kde) - A curated list of awesome apps, extensions, modules, themes and tools for the KDE Desktop Environment.
 - [ai-catalog](https://github.com/mehmetkahya0/ai-catalog) - Huge AI models catalog.
 A curated list of AI tools, platforms, and resources across various domains.
+- [Awesome-LLMs-meet-Multimodal-Generation](https://github.com/YingqingHe/Awesome-LLMs-meet-Multimodal-Generation) - 🔥🔥🔥 A curated list of papers on LLMs-based multimodal generation (image, video, 3D and audio).
 - [i6c-starred-this-repo](https://github.com/Explosion-Scratch/i6c-starred-this-repo) - Star to change the repo title to your username!.
 - [Awesome-MLLM-Hallucination](https://github.com/showlab/Awesome-MLLM-Hallucination) - 📖 A curated list of resources dedicated to hallucination of multimodal large language models (MLLM).
 - [Awesome-Jailbreak-on-LLMs](https://github.com/yueliu1999/Awesome-Jailbreak-on-LLMs) - Awesome-Jailbreak-on-LLMs is a collection of state-of-the-art, novel, exciting jailbreak methods on LLMs.
 It contains papers, codes, datasets, evaluations, and analyses.